jodri-code/sysl-docs/docs/SYSlang/class/monitor/index.md

 Monitor is essentially a mini-lib that provides Hardware Acceleration support.

 ## Class Imports
-To import this class into your GUI based app or GUI based OS, use `lang-imp monitor`.
+To import this class into your GUI based app or GUI based OS, use `require monitor`.
+This class is a part of SYSlang's Core Code, so it doesn't need to be imported as a lang asset.

 ## Some Definitions
 - `monitor` calls `self()`.
 Use this to indicate to SYSlang that you are referencing this import.
-- `setResourceLevel(auto|)`.
-Sets the resource level
+- `setResourceLevel(auto|high|low)`.
+Sets the resource level usage.